A new label could release a flood of organic food.

 Now the U.S. Department of Agriculture has removed that hurdle — or at least lowered it — with a change of rules.
 Farmers will still have to go through the three-year transition, but during that period they can market their food as “transitional.”

 That means you’re likely to start seeing labels in stores that say something like “Transitional Organic.”
-If all goes well this shift will allow a lot more people to get into organic farming, which should, ultimately drive down prices.
+If all goes well this shift will allow a lot more people to get into organic farming, which should ultimately drive down prices.